furlat/Abstractions/abstractions/angels/angels.md

 As we embark on this exciting journey of designing a generative framework for literary analysis, it's essential to ground our approach in a deep understanding of the complex relationships between texts, authors, and their broader contexts.
 At the heart of our vision is a commitment to empowering readers with the tools and knowledge they need to engage with literature in a more meaningful and insightful way. 🌱📖

 To achieve this, we have developed a conceptual model that represents the key entities and relationships involved in literary analysis.
-This model is centered around three core objects: Language, HistoricalContext, and Author.
+This model is centered around three core objects: `Language`, `HistoricalContext`, and `Author`.
 These objects encapsulate the essential dimensions of a literary work, from its linguistic and stylistic features to its historical and cultural milieu to the biographical and intellectual background of its creator. 🏛️👤🌍

 ```mermaid
 classDiagram